Landviser-LLC/eo-data/README.md

  -2.7-32
  ~~~

  Install Virtual Environment for the Project - you can use exactly the same name for your environment, repo is setup not to pull files in the environment - they are specific to your machine, no use to share those.
-If you mane your environment differently, it is ok, just setup **.gitignore** file yourself for it ;) so, type
+If you name your environment differently, it is ok, just setup **.gitignore** file yourself for it ;) so, type
  ~~~
  python -m venv .env39eo
  ~~~